Course Number |

 |

 Presents an overview of critical elements related to educating young children with disabilities or special needs in the early childhood setting.
 Topics include: typical and atypical development; legal requirements; research-based practices related to inclusion; teaming and collaboration; and accommodations and adaptations.
 This course examines how a disability or special need may impact a young child’s learning process.
 This course addresses children ages birth through 8 years.
-Prerequisite: ECE2381 (ECE238) (“C” or better) (Contact hours-45) (3-0)
+Prerequisite: Successful completion of ECE1011 or ECE2381 with a "C" grade or better or Co-requisite: ECE1011 and ECE2381.
+(3-0)

 |